lukso-network/docs/docs/standards/tokens/LSP8-Identifiable-Digital-Asset.md

 :::success Recommendation

-It is advised to set the `force` boolean to `false` by default when transferring or minting tokens to prevent sending them to the wrong address.
+When transferring or minting tokens, it is advised to set the `force` boolean to `false` by default to ensure tokens won't be lost if sent accidentally to the wrong EOA or contract address.
 For instance, if the wrong address was pasted by mistake by the user in the input field of a dApp.

 :::